amsibert-fmms/familyplanner/docs/planning/roadmap.md

 # Family Planner Roadmap

-This document outlines the proposed phases for the Family Planner project, including core milestones and estimated timelines.
+This roadmap outlines phased delivery for the Family Planner project, including core milestones and estimated timelines.

+See the [Planning Index](./README.md) for how this roadmap fits with the [Data Model Plan](./data-model-plan.md), [Enrichment Strategy](./enrichment-strategy.md), and [Data Dictionary](./data-dictionary.md).

 ## 🗾 Phase 0 — Foundation & Infrastructure (1–2 weeks)